wilsonliaows/docs/features/wildcard.md

 The questions mark (?) works similarly to the asterisk, except it only substitutes **one** character.

 For example, if you type **report?.csv**, you will get files “report2.csv”, “ReportA.csv”, but not “Report 2018.csv”.

+## Currently supported
+The wildcard is currently supported in the following triggers and actions.
+The list will be updated as we support more connectors in the future:
+* On-prem file's action "List files in folder"